springfall2008/batpred/docs/install.md

 - Click *Explore and download repositories* (bottom right), type 'Predbat' in the search box, select the Predbat Repository, then click 'Download' to install the Predbat app.

 ## Predbat manual install

+A manual install is suitable for those running Docker type systems where HACS does not function correctly and you had to manually install AppDaemon.

 Note: **Not recommended if you are using HACS**